SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   energy are respectively plotted with solid, dashed and dotted lines for the Monte-Carlo (**MC**, blue), Niel (**Niel**, orange), corrected Landau-Lifshitz (**CLL**, green).

+The main difference between models can be understood by studying the particle trajectories and phase spaces.
+For this purpose, colormap of the normalized kinetic energy at :math:`25 \omega_r^{-1}` is shown in Fig. :numref:`synchrotron_x_y_gamma`.
+With continuous radiation loss (corrected Landau-Lifshitz case), the electron bunch rotates with a decreasing radius but the bunch keeps its original shape.
+The radiation only acts as a cooling mechanism.
+In the cases the Niel and the Monte-Carlo radiation models, the stochastic effects come into play and lead the bunch to diffuse.

 .. _synchrotron_x_y_gamma: